Velocidex/SQLiteHunter/README.md

 The main logic is stored in YAML definitions stored in the `definitions` directory:

-1. Name: This is the first part of the artifact source name that will be produced.
+1. `Name`: This is the first part of the artifact source name that will be produced.

-2. Author,Email, Reference: Self explanatory.
+2. `Author`,`Email`, `Reference`: Self explanatory.

-3. SQLiteIdentifyQuery and SQLiteIdentifyValue: To test if the SQLite file is one that should be targeted by this definition, Velociraptor will run the SQLiteIdentifyQuery which should produce one row and one columns called `Check`.
+3. `SQLiteIdentifyQuery` and `SQLiteIdentifyValue`: To test if the SQLite file is one that should be targeted by this definition, Velociraptor will run the SQLiteIdentifyQuery which should produce one row and one columns called `Check`.
 The value in this column will be checked against SQLiteIdentifyValue to determine if the file qualifies for this map.

-4. Categories: A list of keywords that can be used to limit the collection to only certain categories.
+4. `Categories`: A list of keywords that can be used to limit the collection to only certain categories.
 Note that some categories may overlap (e.g. Chrome and Browser)

-5. FilenameRegex: A regex that can be used to the filename to shortcut identification of the file when "MatchFilename" is enabled.
+5. `FilenameRegex`: A regex that can be used to the filename to shortcut identification of the file when `MatchFilename` is enabled.
 NOTE that we do this in addition to the `SQLiteIdentifyQuery` so it is only an optimization to speed up processing.

-6. Globs: A list of glob expression.
+6. `Globs`: A list of glob expression.
 This list can be interpolated with the globs in `config.yaml`

-7. Sources: This is a list of source definitions that will be converted to an artifact source.
+7. `Sources`: This is a list of source definitions that will be converted to an artifact source.
 Each of these may contain:

-   * Name: If more than one source is specified in a definition, they can have a name.
+   * `Name`: If more than one source is specified in a definition, they can have a name.
 This name will be used together with the main definition source to build the Artifact source name in the final artifact.
-   * VQL: This is a VQL query that will be used to build the artifact source.
+   * `VQL`: This is a VQL query that will be used to build the artifact source.
 The query must end with `SELECT ....
 FROM Rows`
-   * SQL: This is the SQL query that will be applied to the SQLite file.
+   * `SQL`: This is the SQL query that will be applied to the SQLite file.
 Generally it is easier to apply enrichment, processing etc in the VQL so the SQL query can be much simpler.
-   * SQLiteIdentifyQuery and SQLiteIdentifyValue - if these appear within the source they will override the definition.
+   * `SQLiteIdentifyQuery` and SQLiteIdentifyValue - if these appear within the source they will override the definition.
 This allows for different sources to be written for different versions of the SQLite tables.